Simply Amazing Pumpkin Chocolate Chip Cookies

 3. Line a rimmed baking sheet with parchment paper.

-4. In a mixing bowl sift together almond flour, coconut flour, baking soda, pumpkin pie spice, and salt.
+4. In a mixing bowl mix together almond flourcoconut flour, baking soda, pumpkin pie spice, and salt.

-5. In a separate bowl whisk together the egg, coconut sugar, pumpkin puree, maple syrup, melted butter and vanilla, mix to combine.
+5. In a separate bowl whisk together the egg, coconut sugar, pumpkin puree, maple syrup, melted coconut oil, and vanilla, mix to combine.

-6. Add the sifted flour and mix to combine.
+6. Add flour and mix until well combined

 • Prep Time: 15 minutes